-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

 She said she cringes now when she watches the footage of her being forced to do the splits by her coach.

 "I just see myself being abused.
 I see it for how it is now," she said.
-"Before I was led to believe it was so normal."
+"Before, I was led to believe it was so normal."

 This Teen Cheerleader Was Forced To Do The Splits And Now Police Are Investigating